watsonfellowship/watson-51/_fellows/caro-djakuduel.md

   - United Kingdom
 ---

 In many countries, Black immigrants are among the fastest growing immigration groups, yet we know little about their integration processes and challenges.
-I worked closely with immigrant-led organizations and meeting with Black immigrants on my own, to learn how to better support the migrant experience.
+I worked closely with immigrant-led organizations and met with Black immigrants on my own, to learn how to better support the migrant experience.